 THIS DATE IN HISTORY: Jan.
 13

 1993: Exactly two years later, Messier scores a goal and has three assists to reach 1,200 points and help the New York Rangers hold off the Washington Capitals 5-4 at Madison Square Garden.
-He scores the go-ahead goal midway through the third period and sets up Adam Graves for what turn out to be the game-winner at 15:42.
+Messier scores the go-ahead goal at 8:52 of the third period and sets up Adam Graves for what turns out to be the game-winner.

-1940: The Rangers defeat the Toronto Maple Leafs 4-1 to extend their winning streak to 10 games, their unbeaten streak to 19 and their road unbeaten streak to 11 games.
-The 10-game winning streak (matched in 1972-73) is still the longest in franchise history.
+1940: The Rangers defeat the Toronto Maple Leafs 4-1 to extend their winning streak to 10 games, their unbeaten streak to 19 and their road unbeaten streak to 11.
+The 10-game winning streak (matched in 1972-73) is still the longest in their history.
 Goaltender Dave Kerr extends his personal unbeaten streak to 19 games, a Rangers record that stands until 1994.

-1979: The Los Angeles Kings "Triple Crown Line" plays together for the first time in a 7-3 victory against the Red Wings in Detroit.
+1979: The "Triple Crown Line" plays together for the first time in the Los Angeles Kings' 7-3 victory against the Red Wings in Detroit.
 Center Marcel Dionne scores four goals, including the 300th of his NHL career, playing between right wing Dave Taylor and left wing Charlie Simmer, who gets the spot two days after being recalled from the minors.
 Taylor scores a goal and Simmer contributes an assist.

 2006: Capitals rookie Alex Ovechkin scores all three goals in Washington's 3-2 victory against the Mighty Ducks of Anaheim at Honda Center for his first NHL hat trick.
 Ovechkin gives the last-place Capitals the win when he beats Jean-Sebastien Giguere at 3:04 of overtime for his 30th goal of the season.

-2007: Goalie Yutaka Fukufuji of the Los Angeles Kings becomes the first Japanese native to play in the NHL when he relieves Barry Brust to start the third period of a 6-5 loss at the St. Louis Blues.
-Fukufuji enters the game with the Blues leading 5-4; he makes four saves, allows one goal to Dennis Wideman and winds up with the loss.
+2007: Kings goalie Yutaka Fukufuji becomes the first Japanese native to play in the NHL when he relieves Barry Brust to start the third period of a 6-5 loss at the St. Louis Blues.
+Fukufuji enters the game with the Blues leading 5-4.
+He makes four saves, allows one goal to Dennis Wideman and winds up with the loss.
 Fukufuji makes his first NHL start three nights later.